 D O M I N I Q U E C R O W A T C h

 We are living in an age of consumer surveillance; our daily activity and data is collected and monitored both through online and physical environments.
-CCTV cameras watch the streets, location-based services allow marketers to track consumer’s likes, interests and travel habits.
+CCTV cameras record the streets, location-based services allow companies to track consumer’s likes, interests and travel habits.

 The works featured on this page stem from the act of observing.
 By controversially filming people without their permission, often in places that do not permit cameras, I aim to examine the effectiveness of privacy law.
 Are these laws obsolete in a world inhabited by approximately 770 million CCTV cameras and a culture of data collection?

 12 Hour Cell (2014), installation view, 6 monitors and scaffolding, duration: 12 hours